Terrence Jeremy Skeen: Kansas Fireman Who Allegedly Spit On Black Child, Called Him ‘N-Word’, Gets Job Back

 A spokesman for the Overland Park Police Department confirmed that they were called to the location that day for a “disturbance.”
 They also confirmed that officers have reached out to the family.

-Meanwhile, Hooters appears to have attempted to make things right, as well.
+Meanwhile, Hooters appears to have attempted to make things right as well.
 In a statement, the company distanced itself from the incident.

 “Hooters does not tolerate any harassment or discriminatory language, the safety and well-being of our guests and employees are our utmost priorities.”

-The company says that the manger on duty that day has been suspended, and that the company offered to refund the family their money.
+The company says that the manager on duty that day has been suspended and that the company offered to refund the family their money.